 In recent years people in the email industry have led you to believe that you should stop writing long emails because email subscribers don’t read long emails anymore.
 Email marketing strategists and thought leaders have subsequently encouraged you to write shorter emails (50 to 125 words – 200 words) or image-heavy with little copy and bullet points because subscribers “scan.”

 The industry has said that no one likes to scroll on emails unless you have valuable content, and only then should you have your most valuable content at the top to grab their attention.
 Captain Obvious called on the former and asked that I tell you “HOGWASH” on the latter.

-If done correctly and tested, you can make reasonably long emails that invite the user to scroll.
+If done correctly with quality email copywriting, you can make reasonably long emails that invite the user to scroll.
 Subscribers often triage their email on mobile and come back to it on a desktop to investigate further.
 If you’re not already doing so, one metric to track is that of ToR (total open rate).
 ToR looks at the gross amount of opens on a particular email and can help provide insight if your subscriber returns to the email to engage.
 If you want to take it a step further, calculate your TcTOR (total click to open rate) over a 6-12 month period, which will show you how well all of the content performs over time.